Harley-Davidson faces proxy fight with investor Impala

-BOSTON, March 18 (Reuters) - Harley-Davidson Inc faces a battle with one of its investors after Impala Asset Management on Wednesday on Wednesday said it will try to install two directors at America’s oldest and best-known motorcycle maker.
+BOSTON (Reuters) - Harley-Davidson Inc (HOG.N) faces a battle with one of its investors after Impala Asset Management said on Wednesday it will try to install two directors at America’s oldest and best-known motorcycle maker.

 The $2.8 billion hedge fund run by Robert Bishop, which owns 1.9 million Harley shares, or 1.2% of the company, has nominated former auto industry executive Brent Dewar and Leo Hindery, Jr., who has public board experience, as directors to Harley’s nine member board.